Human in Events: A Large-Scale Benchmark for Human-centric Video Analysis in Complex Events

 \subsection{Action recognition}

-\begin{itemize}[leftmargin=10pt] \item \textbf{\textit{f-mAP@$\alpha$}} The frame mAP (f-mAP) is a common metric to evaluate spatial action detection accuracy on a single frame.
-To be specific, each prediction consists of a bounding box and a predicted action label.
-If it has overlap larger than a certain threshold α with an unmatched ground-truth box of the same label, it is taken as true positive; otherwise it is a false positive.
-Additionally, to avoid evaluation on objects which are visually ambiguous or impossible to tell the behavior, we filter out the bounding boxes of extremely small size or severely occluded by others from annotations in the test set.
-Consequently, only $36\%$ of the annotated boxes are adopted to evaluate the performance.
+The action recognition task requires participants to simultaneously detect specific individuals and assign correct action labels to it on every sampled frame.
+Compared with AVA challenge~\cite{Gu2018AVAAV}, our action recognition track does not only contain atomic level action definition but also involves more interactions and occlusion among individuals, making recognition more difficult.
+We adopt the frame mAP (f-mAP@$\alpha$), which is widely used to evaluate spatial action detection accuracy on a single frame, as the basic metric in this task. $\alpha$ is the specific IOU threshold to determine true/false positive.
+We report the mean value of f-mAP@0.5, f-mAP@0.6, and f-mAP@0.75 as an overall measurement of f-mAP, we denote this measurement as f-mAP@avg.

-\item \textbf{\textit{wf-mAP@$\alpha$}} Considering the unbalanced distribution of the action categories in the data set, it is appropriate to assign smaller weights to the test samples belonging to dominated categories.
+Furthermore, considering the unbalanced distribution of the action categories in the data set, it is appropriate to assign smaller weights to the test samples belonging to dominated categories.
 In addition, we assign a larger weight to frames under crowded and occluded scenarios to encourage models to perform better in complex scenes.
-Similar to the Weighted mAP, the frame mAP value calculated with these assigned weights is called weighted frame-mAP (wf-mAP for short)
+The frame mAP value calculated with these assigned weights is called \textbf{weighted frame-mAP (wf-mAP)}.
+Similarly to f-mAP@avg, we also report \textbf{wf-mAP@avg} as an overall measurement of wf-mAP.

-\item \textbf{\textit{f-mAP@avg}} We report f-AP@0.5, f-AP@0.6, and f-AP@0.75, where 0.5, 0.6, and 0.75 are specific IOU thresholds to determine true/false positive, and then take their mean value as an overall measurement value of f-mAP, we denote this measurement as f-mAP@avg.

-\item \textbf{\textit{wf-mAP@avg}} Similarly, we report wf-AP@0.5, wf-AP@0.6, and wf-AP@0.75, then take their mean value as an overall measurement value of wf-mAP, we denote this measurement as wf-mAP@avg. \end{itemize}